 The Walter Center for Career Achievement offers job search resources, career courses, job fairs, information about internships and full-time jobs, and help with social media networking through professional organizations.
 Get advice about how to write your resume, ask for letters of recommendation from faculty and workplace supervisors, and prepare for job interviews.

-- Sometime in your second or third year you should take ECON-E 298 Careers in Economics and/or POLS-X 299 Careers for Political Science Students (usually offered in the Spring term).
+Students should also consider taking ECON-E 298 Careers in Economics and/or POLS-X 299 Careers for Political Science Students.

 The job market

 The employment outlook is positive for students with this interdepartmental B.A. degree.
 Both Economics and Political Science are global in their scope: all countries have an economic system and a political system, most of which are very closely connected.
 The interdepartmental major in Economics and Political Science is relevant all over the world.

 Students with the Interdepartmental Major in Economics and Political Science take their education in many directions, whether moving directly into a career or going on to graduate or professional studies.
 Talk with the faculty, an academic advisor, career coach and other students to gain insights into the career paths taken by graduates of the degree.

 Initial and long-term destinations for IUB graduates include positions in many job sectors: federal and state government, military or civil service, non-governmental organizations, nonprofits, education, business, research and public policy think tanks, banking, business law, law enforcement, and journalism.

 Graduates with the degree can become researchers, information analysts, policy advisors, educators, translators, tourism advisors, businesspersons, security personnel, journalists, or aid workers, among many other options.